Spike-Pentesting/App-witchcraft/README.md

 # NAME

-App::witchcraft - Continuous integration tool for Entropy server
+App::witchcraft - Continuous integration tool, repository manager for Gentoo or your Entropy server

 # SYNOPSIS